John Delaval, 1st Baron Delaval: Personal life

 Delaval's seat was at Seaton Delaval Hall, an 18th-century masterpiece by Sir John Vanbrugh.
 Lord Delaval gave artist William Bell his patronage, in return for a series of portraits painted of him and his family, and two views of Seaton Delaval Hall.

 Delaval married twice but his only son predeceased him aged just 19, and the baronetcy and baronies became extinct on his death in 1808.
 He was buried in St Paul's Chapel, Westminster Abbey.

-He left his second wife Susannah Elizabeth a life interest in the Ford estate, after which it was to pass to his granddaughter Susan, and bequeathed his estates of Seaton Delaval and Doddington to his brother Edward Hussey Delaval (1729-1814).
+He left his second wife Susannah Elizabeth a life interest in the Ford estate, and bequeathed his estates of Seaton Delaval and Doddington to his brother Edward Hussey Delaval (1729-1814).
 On the death of Edward in 1814, Doddington passed to Edward's wife and then to his daughter Sarah.
 Seaton Delaval passed to Jacob, the son of his deceased sister Rhoda, who had been married to Sir Edward Astley of Melton Constable in Norfolk.